rakshit-23/iiitb_usr/README.md

 port use ground
 ```

-8. Generate the lef file by typing the following command
+8. Generate the lef file by typing the following command in tkcon:
 ```
 lef write
 ```